AN/APG-63 radar family: AN/APG-82(V)1

 Originally designated the AN/APG-63(V)4 until 2009, the AN/APG-82(V)1 combines the processor of the AN/APG-79 used on the Boeing F/A-18E/F Super Hornet with the antenna of the APG-63(V)3 AESA from the F-15C for the F-15E radar upgrade.
 The new radar also includes a new cooling system and Radio Frequency Tunable Filters (RFTF).
 RFTF is designed to enable the radar and the electronic warfare hardware (jamming) to operate simultaneously without degrading each other.

 The new radar is currently being installed in the F-15E under the Radar Modernization Program (RMP).
 From 2017, Israel selected the APG-82(V)1 to install in its F-15Is.
 The radar is also fitted to the new-build F-15EX.
 In late October 2019 the US Defense Security Cooperation Agency approved a possible sale to Japan of up to 103 APG-82(V)1 radars for the upgrade of 98 Mitsubishi F-15Js to a "Japanese Super Interceptor" (JSI) configuration.
 In 2019 Boeing selected Raytheon for the B-52J Stratofortress radar modernization program, which incorporates technology from the AN/APG-82(V)1.
+The radar was eventually designated the AN/APQ-188.

+Raytheon has offered a further modernization of the AN/APG-82(V)1 by incorporating gallium nitride (GaN) TRMs and updated processors.